chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 }
 {% endhighlight %}

 Due to the cascading nature of CSS, the styles we’ve given to our default ordered list will *cascade* to our table of contents!
-As a result, we have to *unset* the <code>padding-left</code> and <code>list-style</code> we *just* applied.
+As a result, we have to *unset* the `padding-left` and `list-style` we *just* applied.
 This is a waste of precious code!

 --------